instructure/canvas-lms/doc/working_with_webpack.md

 3) Start using webpack by default instead of require_js by default in all environments.

-4) Leverage ES6, no AMD, etc in app code, and start deleting some of our crazy webpack loaders that were built to deal with some of the require-js specific hoops we ran into over the years.
+4) Leverage ES6, no AMD, etc. in app code, and start deleting some of our crazy webpack loaders that were built to deal with some of the require-js specific hoops we ran into over the years.

 ### Where things are

-In order to make webpack able to consume our currently-somewhat-disorganized build structure, we've build a series of loaders and plugins for webpack that extend webpack to digest canvas JS and Coffeescript as-it-stands.
+In order to make webpack able to consume our currently-somewhat-disorganized build structure, we've built a series of loaders and plugins for webpack that extend webpack to digest canvas JS and Coffeescript as-it-stands.
 These are all in the "frontend_build" folder, and are commented where it's deemed helpful.